 Towards the end of my stay in the Philippines as a JICA expert for a Japanese government project, one of my counterparts from an IT training center gave me a book of eleven short stories about the Philippines.
 Recently, I fulfilled my “obligation” to read a short story entitled Waywaya, which is about pre-Hispanic society.

-It is written by a Filipino writer, F.Sionil Jose (p.s.
-95 years old in 2019), who is noted for his major theme(citing a publisher’s comments): “the Filipino’s continuing and often futile search for justice and moral order.”
+It was written by a Filipino writer, F.Sionil Jose, who was noted for his major theme(citing a publisher’s comments): “the Filipino’s continuing and often futile search for justice and moral order.”

 I would like to put down briefly my impression of that short story.
 Waywaya is the name of a young woman abducted by a young man called Dayaw, who lives in a neighboring community, a long time enemy of hers.